gem/oq-engine/README.rst

 On OS X a good way to intall the pieces that are not Python (if you don't already use MacPorts or Fink) is called homebrew: http://mxcl.github.com/homebrew/

+* gdal
+ * Brew install gdal itself, then
+ * sudo pip install gdal (FAILS, so):
+ * Use the package from http://www.kyngchaos.com/software:frameworks
+* osgeo (pip install)
 * eventlet
 * lxml
 * PyYAML